 Are You Concerned?
 How to Help Someone With a Substance Problem

-This program is for adults age 18 and over who are concerned about a family member’s substance use.
+This program is for adults age 18 and over who are concerned about a friend or family member’s use of alcohol or other drugs.
 Those seeking more information about addiction are also welcome to attend.
 This three-hour presentation addresses: